ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Device Ownership | Corporate Devices (Intune Managed)<br>BYOD Device (External AVD Access) | Both corporate and BYOD devices may access the AVD solution.
 Device Types | Corporate Devices (Windows)<br>BYOD Devices (Any Supported AVD Platform) | Government agencies primarily utilise PCs to access the environments and BYOD will need to access via a support platform or a HTML5 capable browser.
 Supported Client Devices and Web Clients | See Supported [Client Devices](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) and [Web Clients](https://docs.microsoft.com/en-us/azure/virtual-desktop/user-documentation/connect-web) | Any of the supported client devices or web clients can be used to access the AVD platform.
-Client Device Configuration | Refer to Client Device Considerations | To meet the requirements of this solution.
+Client Device Configuration | Refer to Client Device Considerations table | To meet the requirements of this solution.

 Client Device Considerations table: